chharvey/counterpoint/docs/spec/language-lexicon.md

 Keywords convey certain semantics to the compiler and to programmers.

 #### TokenWorth (Keywords)
-The Token Worth of a Keyword token is the unique [real number](./data-types.md#realnumber) ID that distinguishes the keyword from the other keywords.
+The Token Worth of a Keyword token is the unique [real integer number](./data-types.md#real-integer-numbers) ID that distinguishes the keyword from the other keywords.
 Token Worth quantities for keywords are predetermined by the lexical grammar and are independent of any instance program.
 Token Worth quantities for keywords are integers ranging from *128* to *255* (inclusive).